For over ten years, online ordering has been one of the leading drivers of growth in the restaurant industry.

 As you plan your up-selling strategies, make sure you continue to keep customers’ preferences and choices in mind.
 Choose items that are complementary in flavor and complete a “whole meal.
 Avoid add-ons that wouldn’t go well with their original choice.
 Remember to keep it simple and direct.

-To make up-selling and customizing easier, restaurants owners can customize the ordering experience similar to building add-ons directly into their menu.
+To make up-selling and customizing easier, restaurants owners can customize the ordering experience by building add-ons directly into their online restaurant menu.
 For example, your restaurant might have four ways to prepare a burger (Well Done, Medium-Well, Medium, Rare).
 This specification can be integrated into your menu so a customer can pick and choose their options via a simple checkbox, rather than forcing a user to type it out.

 Up-Sell With Add-Ons